leynu/my_page/content/note/mihaly_ csikszentmihalyi_book1/index.md

 - Leadership
 - Design
 title: Flow
-subtitle: The Psychology of Optimal Experience (Harper Perennial Modern Classics)
+subtitle: The Psychology of Optimal Experience
 ---